Listen to the podcast

 As our children were learning more about our culture when younger, they regularly asked if “this or that” was real.
 They live in a world and generation that sometimes makes it hard to discern truth from fiction.
 They don’t struggle with fiction, but they regularly asked our help in knowing the difference between genuine and fake.

 “Daddy is that (person, idea, or thing) real” used to be a common question from children.
 Questions about mysteries are a privilege for a parent to answer.
 Younger children are primarily dependent on the parents to guide them in truth.
 Lucia and I believe it is our responsibility to teach our children how to discern between right and wrong, true and false.
 If we do not do this, our culture will eagerly give them their worldview.

 Sanctify them in the truth; your word is truth (John 17:17).

-With these things in mind, we regularly do three specific things with our children:
+With these thoughts in mind, we regularly do three specific things with our children:

 Sanctify them in the truth; your word is truth (John 17:17).

 Reinforce the importance of truth in your home and your life.
-Let them know Jesus is the Truth, and you want to teach them to follow you as you follow Him in His truth (John 14:6; 1Corinthians 11:1).
+Let them know that Jesus is the Truth and that you want to teach them to follow you as you follow Him in His truth (John 14:6; 1Corinthians 11:1).
 Thoroughly enjoy your world with discernment, wisdom, and discretion.
 For freedom, Christ has set you free (Galatians 5:1).

 Rick Thomas leads a training network for Christians to assist them in becoming more effective soul care providers.
 RickThomas.Net reaches people around the world through consulting, training, podcasting, writing, counseling, and speaking.